Edward Carrington: 1781–1783

 On February 10, Greene's army left Guilford Court House and marched toward the two crossings suggested by Carrington, 70 mi to the northeast.
 For two days, Williams succeeded in blocking Cornwallis from finding out the true direction of Greene's retreat.
 By the morning of February 13, Tarleton had determined Greene's real line of retreat.
 Sending his vanguard on the same road to deceive the Americans, Cornwallis suddenly shifted his main body to a road farther east.
 Carrington's boats were now all at Irwin's and Boyd's ferries, so he took command of the cavalry detachment watching the British vanguard.
-Carrington noted that the British vanguard had slowed down and this, combined with other intelligence, confirmed Cornwallis' change of direction.
+Carrington noted that the vanguard had slowed down and this, combined with other intelligence, confirmed Cornwallis' change of direction.
 Both armies raced along with hardly a rest, the Americans trying to reach Boyd's Ferry and hold back their foes while the British tried to overrun them.
 At noon on February 14, Williams received a welcome message from Greene that the American main body had crossed the Dan and was safely on the north bank.
-At 9 pm, the last American cavalry crossed the Dan at Boyd's Ferry with Lee and Carrington in the last boat.
+At 9 pm, the last American cavalrymen crossed the Dan at Boyd's Ferry with Lee and Carrington in the last boat.
 Blocked by high water and lacking boats, Cornwallis pulled back to Hillsborough, North Carolina.

 Carrington was present at the Battle of Guilford Court House a few weeks later.
 On April 19, Greene's army approached the British force under Lord Francis Rawdon at Camden, South Carolina.
 Deciding that Rawdon's defenses were too strong, Greene took up a position on Hobkirk's Hill to the north of Camden.
 On 22 April, Greene shifted his position and sent his cannons 20 mi north to a secure location.
 When Greene returned to Hobkirk's Hill on 24 April, Rawdon received intelligence that the Americans were without artillery and low on food.
 On the morning of April 25, 1781, Carrington arrived in the American camp with the artillery and provisions.
-That day, Rawdon advanced and won the Battle of Hobkirk's Hill, but during its early stages he was unpleasantly surprised when Harrison's three 6-pound cannons suddenly opened fire.
+That day, Rawdon advanced and defeated the Americans at the Battle of Hobkirk's Hill, but during its early stages he was unpleasantly surprised when Harrison's three 6-pound cannons suddenly opened fire.